 The Magic of Music Theory

-The Magic of Music Theory Pre-Reading series are a workbooks for the young string student who is learning to play their instrument by ear.
+Knowing that each minute of lesson time is valuable, The Magic of Music Theory workbooks are designed for students and practice partners to do together at home.
+The PreReading series are a workbooks for the young string student who is learning to play their instrument by ear.
 This series introduces the concepts of music notation and theory apart from playing the instrument.
 The Magic of Music Theory teaches these concepts from the perspective of the fingerboard.
 Following the order of teaching points in the literature this series introduces pitches beginning with the upper two strings and moving to the lower two strings.
 Students learn to recognize and draw notes, rests, clefs, dynamic symbols, line notes and space notes, before being introduced to the staff.

 In addition to reading and writing notation, lessons introduce the music alphabet forwards and backwards, the string family – using stories, coloring pages and suggested listening.
 Composition activities are meant to spark the student’s creativity.
+Even the non-musically-trained practice partner will be able to understand and help their student complete the worksheets, games, and activities.
+A glossary with term definitions is in the back, and removable flashcards and music alphabet cards can be used for review games.

 What level do I put my student in?